-Document showing which fractions are chosen, plus a description of how they are recycled.
+Document showing which fractions are chosen.
+If organic waste, rigid plastic or soft plastic is among the sorted fractions, a description of how they are recycled is necessary.

 O18 Waste sorting for guests

 Conference facilities and hotels: Guests must be able to sort their waste into at least 2 fractions (mixed fraction not included) in the conference room and guest room, or sorting must be carried out by staff.
 A combination of guests sorting their own waste and staff sorting is also acceptable.